bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/016-git-pull.md

 If you are working on a project with multiple people, the chances are that the codebase will change very often.
 So you would need to have a way to get the latest changes from the GitHub repository to your local machine.

-You already know that you can use the `git push` command to push your latest commits, so in order to do the opposite and pull the latest commits from GitHub to your local project, you need to use the `git pull` command.
+You already know that you can use the `git push` command to push your latest commits, so to do the opposite and pull the latest commits from GitHub to your local project, you need to use the `git pull` command.

 To test this, let's go ahead and make a change directly on GitHub directly.
 Once you are there, click on the `README.md` file and then click on the pencil icon to edit the file: